 The Nova Spy apple tree is the result of an experiment to make Northern Spy apple variety more disease resistant!
-Developed at the Agricultural Research Station in Nova Scotia, Canada as a cross between Nova Easygro and New York 44411-1 (Northern Spy and Golden Delicious).
-Released to apple lovers in 1986.
+Breeders developed this delicious apple variety at the Agricultural Research Station in Nova Scotia, Canada as a cross between Nova Easygro and New York 44411-1 (Northern Spy and Golden Delicious).
+They then released it to apple lovers in 1986.

 Nova Spy apple trees are moderately vigorous and upright spreading hardy trees.
-You will start to see fruit within three years.
-This apple tree variety bears fruit every year, however, it’s not very heavy in crops.
+You will start to see fruit within three years of growth.
+This apple tree variety bears fruit every year, however, it’s doesn’t bear heavy crops.
 Nova Spy keeps well in storage for up to 16 weeks and is resistant to common apple diseases like scab and mildew.

 - Uses: eating fresh, pie, used to make cider due to its tartness